 Receiving a traffic ticket is a nuisance and inconvenience.
 In many cases, a traffic ticket will raise your insurance rate and follow you for years.
 Others could cause you to lose your license or result in jail time.

 Even the most common traffic violation can be damaging if you accrue too many points.
 Which moving violations incur points?
-Here is a list of common violations and the points associated:
+Here is a list of common violations and the associated moving violation point system:

 3 POINT VIOLATIONS

 - Fail to stop at STEADY RED signal